What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Diet to normalize cholesterol levels

-Unloading diets for heart disease
+Fasting diets for heart disease

-Diet to prevent stroke
+Diet for stroke prevention

 Diet therapy for heart disease